Our Best Warehouse Gloves 2023

 Our Warehouse Gloves for Cold Stores and Freezers

 Freezer and cold store work is still warehouse work, and the requirements of grip and protection against edges and corners still applies.
 The task is made more difficult because of the cold, and you'll find that the majority of thermal warehousing gloves are still fairly thick.
-The KOOLgrip II Hi-Vis Orange Grip Gloves are thin enough for you to handle boxes, offer enough protection to protect your hands against sharp surfaces and will also protect your hands in temperatures as low as -20°C.
+The Ansell Activarmr 23-700 Thermal Work Gloves are thin enough for you to handle boxes, offer enough protection to protect your hands against sharp surfaces and will also protect your hands in low temperatures, with level 1 cold resistance.

 Our Best Durable Warehouse Gloves